New York’s First-Time Women Voters

 Miriam Karpilove (1888–1956) published dramas, criticism, sketches, short stories, and novellas in a variety of prominent Yiddish periodicals during her 50-year career.

-Jessica Kirzane is an assistant instructional professor of Yiddish at the University of Chicago and the editor-in-chief of In geveb: A Journal of Yiddish Studies.
-She is the translator of Miriam Karpilove’s Diary of a Lonely Girl, or the Battle against Free Love (Syracuse University Press, 2020).
+Jessica Kirzane is the associate instructional professor of Yiddish at the University of Chicago and the editor-in-chief of In geveb: A Journal of Yiddish Studies.
+She is a literary translator from Yiddish whose work includes Diary of a Lonely Girl, Judith, and A Provincial Newspaper and Other Stories, all by Miriam Karpilove.